imlifengfeng/FFRouter/README.md

 - [x] Support URL Rewrite
 - [x] Support get the original URL parameter or URLComponents when Rewrite, and can be URL Encode or Decode
 - [x] Support get an Object by URL
+- [x] Support get an Object by asynchronous callback when Route URL
 - [x] Support Transferring unconventional objects when Route URL
 - [x] Support Route an unregistered URL unified callback